anttisalonen/progbook/rst/strong3.rst

 Rust infers the types of our variables in this program.

-Filtering elements from an array in Swift:
+Filtering elements from an array in Rust:

 .. literalinclude:: ../material/strong/filt.rs
     :language: rust